Welcome to Empowered Recovery Center

 How Long Does Ecstasy Stay In Your System?

-The prevalence of the drug ecstasy, also known as MDMA, has surged in recent years, permeating recreational scenes worldwide with its allure of heightened euphoria and sensory enhancement.
+The prevalence of the drug ecstasy, also known as MDMA, has permeated recreational scenes worldwide with its allure of heightened euphoria and sensory enhancement.
 In some cases, it can have psychedelic effects; for this reason, it is sometimes associated with LSD.
+But how long does ecstacy stay in your system?
+What are the signs of ecstacy addiction?
+How can I recover safely from ecstacy addiction?
+These are the questions we seek to help you answer in this article.

 Originally derived from amphetamines in the early 1900s, ecstasy was used for its appetite-suppressing properties and could be acquired on prescription.
 It was a rarely used substance until the 1970s when it began being used as an alternative psychotherapy method in individuals living with PTSD, addiction, and depression.